fbpx

 I get asked a lot what I use.
 How do I manage my personal time?
 Well, mine is a tiny bit excessive, but because I actually like to plan, it totally works for me.
 (Note: These are affiliate links meaning I could be compensated if you join or buy, but I only share things I use and LOVE!)
 I use:

-• The COZI App: This is an app on my iPhone, and we use it as a shared calendar for our family.
+• The COZI App (Calm the chaos with Cozi, the #1 family organizing app.): This is an app on my iPhone, and we use it as a shared calendar for our family.
 Jeremy, my husband, convinced me to use it years ago.
 It also is programmed to show up on an electronic calendar in our kitchen so EVERYONE knows the plan.

 • The Happy Planner: This is an 18-month planner that I use for meal planning, long term planning for things like vacations, birthdays, and appointments, to do lists, and really all the things.
 I love the standard size because it fits in my purse and use the vertical layout.